Leo145x/ITD/README.md

 ## Introduction

-ITD (Image Text Detection) is a site that allows customers to upload videos and receive object tracking videos and a CSV file of tags.
+ITD is a site that allows customers to upload videos and receive object tracking videos and a CSV file of tags.
 It is recommended that the upload file size should not exceed 100 MB, and the client is expected to get the result in less than 3 minutes.

 Web link: [ITD Website](https://www.leo145x.com)